my-fun-run/my-fun-run.github.io/README.md

 ## External services/sources

-   * [Google Sing In](https://developers.google.com/android/guides/http-auth) - will allow users an easy login process; without the Sing In the user will not be able to use the app.
+   * [Google Sing In](https://developers.google.com/android/guides/http-auth) - will allow users an easy login process; without the Sign In the user will not be able to use the app.

    * [Accelerator](https://developer.android.com/guide/topics/sensors/sensors_motion) - will help the app gather user run stats, and it is required for app's functionality.